Business advice: 5 common mistakes to avoid when selecting business insurance

 Yes — two types of business insurance are a legal requirement in certain circumstances:

 While other types of insurance aren’t a legal requirement, some are essential.
-We strongly advise any small business with a store to take out public liability insurance as a minimum This covers your back in case a customer injures themselves on your property and they make a claim against you.
+Any small business with a store should consider taking out public liability insurance as a minimum.
+This covers your back in case a customer injures themselves on your property and they make a claim against you.

 While business interruption insurance is key for protecting your income or profit in case disaster strikes and, for some reason, you can’t operate.